Junte-se a nós em uma viagem ao mundo dos livros!

 Classics for Christmas - Christmas Novels Stories Poems Carols & Legends (400+ Titles in One Illustrated Edition)

-William Shakespeare, Charles Dickens, Mark Twain, Louisa May Alcott, L. Frank Baum, Hans Christian Andersen, Anthony Trollope, Martin Luther, Various Authors, Henry Wadsworth Longfellow, O. Henry, George MacDonald, Emily Dickinson, William Wordsworth, E. T. A. Hoffman, William Butler Yeats, Rudyard Kipling, J. M. Barrie, Henry van Dyke, Lucy Maud Montgomery, Brothers Grimm, Max Brand, Fyodor Dostoevsky, Beatrix Potter, Leo Tolstoy, Alfred Tennyson
+William Shakespeare, Charles Dickens, Mark Twain, Louisa May Alcott, L. Frank Baum, Hans Christian Andersen, Anthony Trollope, Martin Luther, Various Authors, Henry Wadsworth Longfellow, O. Henry, George MacDonald, Emily Dickinson, William Wordsworth, E. T. A. Hoffmann, William Butler Yeats, Rudyard Kipling, J. M. Barrie, Henry van Dyke, Lucy Maud Montgomery, Brothers Grimm, Max Brand, Fyodor Dostoevsky, Beatrix Potter, Leo Tolstoy, Alfred Lord Tennyson

 Editora: Good Press